dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.4.2 contains a minor bug fix and minor iprovements on version 2.4.1.
-These improvements are necessary for the upcoming faucet plugin.
+Version 2.4.3 contains minor iprovements on version 2.4.2.
+Upgrade at your convenience.

 == Donating ==